-A video shows her standing on the edge of the bridge in a swimsuit while others look on.
+The video, The Columbian reported, showed Holgerson standing on the edge of the bridge in a swimsuit while others look on.
 Someone starts a countdown, but stops at 2 when someone interrupts.

 The teen’s mother told KATU she was angry at the person who pushed her daughter.

-“My daughter’s gonna have a long road to recovery and i think that she should probably just turn herself in — realize what she did wrong.
+“My daughter’s gonna have a long road to recovery and I think that she should probably just turn herself in — realize what she did wrong.
 This is not okay.
 She could have killed my daughter,” the teen’s mom told the station.

 The teen’s sister told KOIN she knew the person who pushed her, and confronted her on social media.